eliofio/PrOpRe/README.md

 * The **`Relevance and Resolution software`**, written in Python, aims to determine the optimal number of sites for biomolecule coarse-graining.

-* The **`Mapping Entropy tool, written in C`**, takes the optimal number of sites as input and returns the site selection that minimizes information loss during the reduction of degrees of freedom in a system.
+* The **`Mapping Entropy tool`**, written in C, takes the optimal number of sites as input and returns the site selection that minimizes information loss during the reduction of degrees of freedom in a system.

 * The **`CANVAS model`**, available on a GitHub repository and implemented in Python, allows for the modeling of biomolecules at three levels of resolution as described earlier.
 It requires the output from the Mapping Entropy tool as input.